 Thanksgiving at the Fair- We go this mainly for our little gal.
 Since I didn’t want to stuff her full of fried foods and sugar this was a great alternative.
-Don’t forget you can always bring food in for the little ones as well.

-Deep Fried Twinkies- Yes, and it is as glorious as it sounds.
+Deep-Fried Twinkies- Yes, and it is as glorious as it sounds.
 Who wouldn’t love it?!

 Funnel Cake- Ummmm you can’t go to the fair and not get a funnel cake.
-That would be un-American!
-I was excited to capture Sophie in the sheer bliss of having her first funnel cake.

 This a small fraction of the food options available at the fair.
 Go out and discover more exquisite fair temptations and then comment below on your findings!

 Learn Something New

 Don’t forget the State Fair is much more than rides and fried food on a stick.
 The competitions and displays that farmers, 4 H members, and local artisans present are a sight to behold and appreciate.
 The farmers take great pride in their specialties and are often willing to share and teach you all about their profession.

 My advice is to explore all the buildings and make it a point to not leave without learning a new fact or story.
 For families, there are tons of fun interactive exhibits that would be missed if only focusing on the amusement end of things.

 The Ohio State Fair is massive, therefore we only gave you a taste of what you and your family could experience.
 Go and see it for yourself and make those memories that will last a lifetime.